'The Legends of Zelda: Tears of the Kingdom'

 Article continues below advertisement

-Though this may seem like a change that was a long time coming, not everyone is thrilled with the possibility of shelling out $70 for the new game
+Though the change was likely a long time coming, not everyone was thrilled with the possibility of shelling out $70 for the new game

 "Unfortunate, but not entirely unexpected," André Segers, the founder of GameXplain, tweeted in reply to the news.